adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/index.rst

 Bravais lattice notation and standardization follows Setyawan and Curtarolo [1]_.

 For each Bravais lattice type wulfric can compute the standard form of the primitive:
-:math:`\boldsymbol{A}^s` and the conventional :math:`\boldsymbol{A}^{cs}` cell as defined in the reference paper [1]_.
+:math:`\boldsymbol{A}^s` and the conventional :math:`\boldsymbol{A}^{cs}` cells as defined in the reference paper [1]_.

-In practice the cell can be given to wulfric in any Cartesian coordinate system.
+The cell can be given to wulfric in any orientation.
 Standardization procedure does not change the orientation of the lattice/crystal, but redefine the lattice vectors.
 For instance, the ``cell`` and relative positions of ``atoms`` might change, but the underlying lattice and positions of ``atoms`` in the real space are not modified.
+The K-points are computed for the original (given) unit cell, using the transformation matrix :math:`\boldsymbol{S}` from given to standardized cell.

 In each individual page, relative positions of the high symmetry k-points are written for the *standardized primitive* cell in the *default* orientation.
-The actual relative coordinates of the k-points that wulfric computes are specific to the ``cell`` that the user provides and might differ from the ones written in those pages.
+The actual relative coordinates of the k-points that wulfric computes are specific to the ``cell`` that user provides (original cell) and may differ from the ones written in those pages.

 There is no need for the user to standardize the cell to have access to the k-points.
 However, it is the user's responsibility to track whether the given cell is *primitive*.
-The k-points will be computed even if the cell is not primitive, but the Bravais lattice type will be defined by *interpreting* the given cell as primitive.
+The k-points will be computed even if the cell is not primitive and the Bravais lattice type will be defined by *interpreting* the given cell as primitive.

 .. note::